 Simple English definitions for legal terms

-Read a random definition: description
+Read a random definition: certificate of deposit

 Code Napoléon: The Code Napoléon is a set of laws created by Napoleon in the 19th century in France.
 It includes different codes like the Code civil, Code de procédure civil, Code de commerce, Code pénal, and Code d'instruction crimenelle.
 It is also known as the Napoleonic Code and is a set of laws that people in France follow.